-The Icefjord Centre has free access to the rooftop boardwalk, which offers stunning views of the mountains and the fjord.
+The Icefjord Centre has free access to the rooftop boardwalk, which offers stunning views of the area (rendering).

-At the mouth of the spectacular Ilulissat Icefjord lies Kangiata Illorsua - Ilulissat Icefjord Centre as a gateway between fjord and city, nature and civilization.
+At the head of the spectacular Ilulissat Icefjord, the new-built Kangiata Illorsua - Ilulissat Icefjord Centre is ready to take on its role as a learning and knowledge centre, a gateway between fjord and city, nature and civilization.

-The centre was realized after Kangia - Ilulissat Icefjord was designated a World Heritage Site by UNESCO in 2004.
-With this designation came an obligation to establish a visitor centre in order to promote this exceptional place.
-The promotion of Greenland's unique natural and cultural history is part of the overall development of tourism in Greenland.
+The centre was realized after Kangia - Ilulissat Icefjord was designated a World Heritage Site by the UN organization UNESCO in 2004.
+With this designation came an obligation to promote this exceptional place and provide knowledge and learning to visitors.
+The promotion of Greenland's unique natural and cultural history is also part of the development of tourism in Greenland.
 The Icefjord Centre in Ilulissat is the first of six new visitor centres to be built around the country as part of this initiative, which aims to drive positive development in society and inspire tourists around the world to come to this unique Arctic destination.